StephenTetteh-Nirvana/Innorik-Task-Admin/README.md

 # Innorik Programming task

-A simplified dashboard built with Next Js(Frontend), .NET(Backend) and SQL Server(Database) that displays bookStore information.
+A simplified dashboard built with Next Js(Frontend), .NET(Backend) and SQL Server Express (Database) that displays bookStore information.

 ## Login Credentials
  Make sure the admin user is seeded via `Program.cs` on startup, or create it manually in SQL Server: